nyasu3w/mrubyc-m5/README.md

 Those are almost same and

 1. MEMSIZE can change the size of memory pool for vm.
 Note that this is only for mruby/c itself.
-1. Configration block before #include `#include "mruby_init.h"` can remove some functions from the vm.
+1. Configration block is placed just before #include `#include "mruby_init.h"`.
+It can remove some functions from the vm.
-  See only_display project.
+  See "only_display" project.
 1. New implementation of classes of arduino libraries is acceptable like m5stack-avatar and m5dial project.
 1. if *.rb file is in the `src` directory, those are byte compiled to mrb files and the code is accessed as a array of the same name.
 For convinience, `mrubycode` is the coded array name which is converted from such as `#define mrubycode demo`, where demo is from demo.rb.